-You do have options to get your car, van, truck, or other vehicle back after it has been repossessed.
-Which option is best for you depends on how much money you have, your state's laws, your loan agreement, and the car loan lender's willingness to work with you.
+You typically can get your car, van, truck, or other vehicle back after a repossession.
+Which option is best for you depends on how much money you have, your state's laws, your loan agreement, and the lender's willingness to work with you.

-The most sure fire way to get the car back is to pay off the loan.
-This is called exercising your right of redemption.
-To redeem the loan, you must pay back the entire balance of the loan as well as certain fees and costs (such as repo and storage fees).
-You can redeem the car at any time prior to the private sale or auction.
-The bank is supposed to send you written notice that contains the information you need to redeem.
-If you haven't received that notice within five days of the repossession, contact the creditor right away to get the payoff amount and instructions for redemption.
+You can redeem the car at any time before the private sale or auction.
+The bank is supposed to send you a written notice that contains the information you need to redeem.
+If you haven't received that notice within five days of the repossession, contact the creditor immediately to get the payoff amount and instructions for redemption.
 Your right of redemption ends when the car is sold.

-The right of reinstatement is only allowed in some (not all) states, or by the terms of your loan agreement.
+The right of reinstatement is only allowed in some (not all) states or by the terms of your loan agreement.
 If you can and are able to reinstate, you should act quickly.
 Usually, you are allowed only a very short time after the repossession (sometimes 15 days) to reinstate the loan.
-If your right of reinstatement is based on the loan agreement, then the time period may be more or less, depending on what the agreement says.
+If your right of reinstatement is based on the loan agreement, then the period might be more or less, depending on what the agreement says.

-If you have reason to believe that the bank violated your rights during the repossession, such as breaching the peace, you could use this as bargaining leverage to get the car back.
+If you believe the bank violated your rights during the repossession, such as breaching the peace, you could use this violation as bargaining leverage to get the car back.